Chris Christie: 2020 presidential election

 In 2020, Christie offered to help Trump win re-election.
 One of his roles was helping the president to prepare for his first debate with challenger Joe Biden on September 29, 2020.
 He visited the White House repeatedly during the four days preceding the debate.
 He said the prep sessions involved five or six people in total, none of whom wore facial coverings despite the ongoing coronavirus pandemic.
 He added that he tested negative for the virus each time he entered the White House and saw no-one exhibiting symptoms.
 On October 3 he tested positive and was hospitalized, calling it a precautionary measure.
 He was released from the hospital on October 10.

+Following the election, Christie refused to support Trump's false claims of a stolen election.
+On election night, Christie spoke with one of Trump's sons and later texted Eric Trump asking for proof of their claims of election fraud.
+When they could not provide any evidence, Christie said he would thus not support their claims.
+During the January 6 Capitol attack, Christie phoned Trump to tell the president to call for an end to the violence, but Trump did not pick up.
+Following the attack, Christie blamed Trump for January 6 and voiced support for Trump's impeachment.